 What is mediation?

-Mediation is a form of dispute resolution where parties who are in dispute can meet in the presence of a neutral, unbiased and independent mediator.
-Mediators are trained to guide a discussion towards finding a solution agreeable to both parties.
+Mediation is a form of dispute resolution where parties who are in dispute can meet in the presence of a neutral, impartial and independent mediator.
+Mediators are trained to facilitate a discussion between the parties so that together they may find a solution suitable to both parties.

-Our mediation service is based at our Perth CBD head office.
+Our mediation service is based at our Perth CBD office.
 The service uses a ‘co-mediation’ model where two mediators are present.
-Throughout the process, the mediators maintain neutrality and ensure that the process is fair for both parties.
-At Citizens Advice Bureau, we can mediation parenting, property, commercial and community disputes.
+Throughout the process, the mediators maintain neutrality and ensure that the process is fair and equitable for both parties.
+At Citizens Advice Bureau, we can assist in mediating parenting matters, family property issues, grandparenting issues, small commercial, Elder issues, Associations and community disputes.

 How long will mediation take?

-We have professionally qualified and experienced mediators who receive ongoing training and professional development.
+We have professionally and nationally qualified and experienced mediators who receive ongoing training and professional development.

 All Citizens Advice Bureau’s mediators are accredited under the National Mediator Accreditation System (NMAS).
 Additionally, Citizens Advice Bureau is a Recognised Mediator Accreditation Body (RMAB).
-For information on accreditation and NMAS standards please see below.
+For information on accreditation and NMAS standards please click this link.